vectordotdev/vector/website/docs/meta/glossary.md

 ## Batch

-"Batch" refers to a [batched payload][docs.data-model#log] within a sink.
+"Batch" refers to a [batched payload][docs.data-model.log] within a sink.
 It is a batch of events encoded into a payload that the downstream service understands.

 ## Benchmark